AMD1212/wc/README.md

 # wc
-## Trolling is an artform.
 This script is a wrapper for the wc binary printing WC (lavatory) ascii art before doing the work

 ## Installation:
  TBD - provide a fast and easy revertible way to install it on computers of coworkers not locking them when leaving the room.